If you came to this page directly, you might wish to read a page on Roman and Medieval Ascoli first.

 Palazzetto Bonaparte: (left) portal; (right) window with enlargement of its frieze

 The main Renaissance monuments of Ascoli are situated in its two main piazzas.
 According to tradition the Bonaparte were a wealthy family of medieval Ascoli who relocated to Tuscany and in the XVIth century to Corsica.
 The Renaissance palace named after them ought to be called Palazzo Calvi because it was redesigned in 1507 for Francesco Calvi, canon of the Cathedral.
-Its windows are similar to those Venetian masons built in Rome for Pope Paulus II and his nephew Cardinal Marco Barbo at Palazzo Venezia and Casa dei Cavalieri di Rodi.
+Its windows are similar to those Venetian masons built in Rome for Pope Paul II and his nephew Cardinal Marco Barbo at Palazzo Venezia and Casa dei Cavalieri di Rodi.

 (left) Palazzo Malaspina; (right) its right portal; (inset) a mask